ACF-Team/.github/profile/README.md

 This organization contains all official projects related to ACF-3, an in-depth damage system addon for Garry's Mod.

 ## Contributing
-Found an annoying bug in the addon?
+Found an annoying bug in one of our addons?
 Want to suggest a brand new feature?
 Think something should be changed?
 Make sure to check out [Contributing to ACF](https://github.com/Stooberton/ACF-3/blob/master/CONTRIBUTING.md), where we have a full guide on how to properly contribute to any of our projects.

 ---